Lagrangian mapping class groups from a group homological point of view: Acknowledgement

 \section{Acknowledgement}

-The author would like to express his gratitude to Professor Sadayoshi Kojima and Professor Shigeyuki Morita for their encouragement and to Yusuke Kuno for useful discussions.
-The author also would like to thank Andrew Putman for his helpful comment.
+The author would like to express his gratitude to Professor Sadayoshi Kojima and Professor Shigeyuki Morita for their encouragement and to Yusuke Kuno and Andrew Putman for useful discussions and comments.
+The author also would like to thank the referee for his-or-her helpful comments to improve the paper.
 This research was supported by JSPS Research Fellowships for Young Scientists and KAKENHI (No.~08J02356 and No.~21740044).